 Ingredients and Items Needed: Send a note home asking each parent to send in one vegetable to make a Friendship Soup!
 The children help clean, peel and prepare the vegetable.
 Place all the items in a saucepan with water and some vegetable stock for flavor.
 Boil for about 45 minutes, enjoy!

-OR--Make Your Own Bread!
+Make Your Own Bread!

 Ingredients needed: 2 cups white flour, 1 cup wheat flour, 1 package Fleischman's Rapid Rise yeast, 3 tablespoons of sugar, 3 tablespoons nonfat dry milk, 1 teaspoon of salt, 1 cup hot water, 3 tablespoons of oil, 1 gallon heavy duty freezer bag, bread loaf pan, 9 X 13 inch pan, cookie sheet, towel to cover bread.